-Students who are admitted to the 4+2 program at Russell Sage College complete the bachelor's degree in four years.
-Students who are admitted at the undergraduate level to the MS in Occupational Therapy program (4+2 OT Track) are guaranteed continuation into the professional OT program at Russell Sage College providing all prerequisite courses and academic criteria (see below for a list of these requirements) are met during completion of the 4+2 program.
+Students who are admitted to the 4+2 OT program at Russell Sage College complete the bachelor's degree in four years in Biology, Expressive Arts in Mental Health, English, Health Sciences, Psychology, or Sociology, are guaranteed continuation into the professional M.S. in OT program at Russell Sage College providing all prerequisite courses and academic criteria (see below for a list of these requirements) are met.